pumbers/gamemanglement/content/articles/sta_sar.md

 ### Colony Support

 Newly established colonies can find life on the frontier dangerous at the best of times, even with the advanced technology available in 2370 and later.
-It is not uncommon to have a starship such as the Norway class assigned for several months or even years for colony support operations.
+It's not uncommon to have a starship such as the Norway class assigned for several months or even years to colony support operations in a sector or frontier.

 More mundane missions may include cargo shipments of medical or biological supplies (that the Norway class is particularly adept at handling) or regular medical support such as health checks on the colony from time to time.

 Given that it's possible (even likely) a colony may have an emergency or medical situation which was not anticipated - such as an unknown virus or bacteria, localized environmental effects or some form of climate disaster - a Norway class assigned to support one or more colonies may find itself responding to a new request for assistance every few weeks.
-Then there are the emergencies the colonists themselves create: mining or industrial accidents and even civil war.
+Then there are the emergencies the colonists themselves create: mining or industrial accidents and even the occasional civil war.

 ### Diplomatic Support